-Category Z Active Network Management is one of two systems being rolled out by Western Power Distribution to control the technical limits of ANM and allow more generation to connect to the power network.
+Category Z Active Network Management is one of two systems being rolled out by National Grid Electricity Distribution to control the technical limits of ANM and allow more generation to connect to the power network.

 Article by Pete Aston – acknowledged expert in ANM systems